AI Infrastructure Sovereignty

+These insights have direct implications for both engineering and policy.
+For the engineering community, AI system design must move beyond siloed optimization toward integrated, cross-layer architectures in which performance, efficiency, sustainability, and control are jointly considered.
+Real-time observability and closed-loop control are no longer optional features, but fundamental design requirements for operating AI systems at scale within physical limits.
+The green-but-far effect --- the structural tension between sustainability eligibility and latency admissibility that makes joint placement--routing optimization a necessity rather than a convenience --- illustrates why cross-layer integration cannot be deferred to post-design optimization.

-For policymakers and regulators, this perspective highlights the need to align governance frameworks with operational reality.
-Effective sovereignty and sustainability policies must account for infrastructure constraints and support mechanisms that enable dynamic, verifiable control rather than static compliance.
-By grounding policy in measurable system behavior, it becomes possible to balance innovation, environmental responsibility, and autonomy.
+For policymakers and regulators, the results highlight the need to align governance frameworks with operational reality.
+Static notions of compliance based on data location or ownership are insufficient in systems constrained by dynamic physical conditions.
+Effective sovereignty requires mechanisms that enable verifiable, real-time control over infrastructure behavior, allowing environmental targets, reliability requirements, and autonomy objectives to be enforced in practice rather than declared in principle.

-In redefining AI sovereignty through infrastructure, this work underscores that the future of AI will be shaped as much by fibers, transformers, and cooling systems as by models and code.
-Understanding and governing these foundations is essential for building AI ecosystems that are sustainable, resilient, and genuinely sovereign.
+More broadly, this work reframes AI infrastructure as a feasibility-constrained system in which physical limits, environmental boundaries, and control capabilities jointly determine what can be built and operated.
+In this context, sovereignty is not defined by isolation, but by the ability to exercise effective control within these constraints.
+The future of AI will therefore be shaped as much by power systems, cooling technologies, and optical networks as by models and algorithms.
+Understanding, designing, and governing these foundations is essential for building AI ecosystems that are sustainable, resilient, and operationally sovereign.